willow-wynn/VCBot/README.md

 Feel free to make PRs if there are issues!

 NOTE: embeddings.py is extremely computationally intensive.
 Either run it on a Colab notebook or replace "gemma3:27B" with a smaller model and change the chat template.
-Recommended at least 40GB VRAM (2x RTX 3090) or better.
-Requires 6-8 hours of GPU time to run depending on corpus size.
+Recommended at least 48GB VRAM (2x NVIDIA RTX 3090 or better).
+Requires 4-8 hours of GPU time to run depending on corpus size.